m-one-w/M1WEngine/README.md

 ### GitHub Actions
 On pull requests, a GitHub action will be run to lint commits being submitted for merging.

 The GitHub action will run the flake8 code style check and the black code formatter.
-If either lint checks fail, the PR will not be approved.
+If either lint checks fail, the pull request will not be approved.

 ### Pull Request Guidelines
 When submitting a pull request ensure all of the following have been completed: